-26 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
+4 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
 You apply using the Common Application Form (CAF) provided and administered by the relevant local authority.

-27 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
+5 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
 You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
 Parents resident in other areas must apply through the local authority in which they live.

-28 The Priory Witham Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority:
+6 Priory Witham Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority:

-- a) By 1 September The Priory Witham Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2020 for admission in September 2021).
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Witham Academy will provide opportunities for parents to visit the academy.

-- c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - d) Between 1 November and 28 February - the local authority sends application information to the academy for consideration by the Priory Federation of Academies Trust ("the Trust"). - The Priory Witham Academy sends a list of pupils to be offered places by the Trust to local authority. - e) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.
+- a) By 1 September Priory Witham Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2021 for admission in September 2022).
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October Priory Witham Academy will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - d) Between 1 November and 28 February - the local authority sends application information to the academy for consideration - Priory Witham Academy sends a list of pupils to be offered places by the Trust to local authority. - e) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.